Havenswood Learning

 Side by Side with Mainstream Education

-Enrichment and time out of school don’t take neurodivergent children away from mainstream - they make it possible for them to stay.
+Enrichment and time out of school doesn’t take neurodivergent children away from mainstream school - it makes it possible for them to stay.

-Our role is to complement, not replace, school provision.
+Our role is (whenever possible) to complement, not replace, school provision.

-Our support helps to rebuild confidence and strengthen a child’s sense of identity, while providing the flexibility that schools often do not have the capacity to offer.
+Our support will help to rebuild confidence and strengthen a child’s sense of identity, while providing the flexibility schools often do not have the capacity to offer.
 In doing so, it enables children to remain connected to education, rather than becoming disengaged.

-Social isolation is also a significant challenge for many of these children.
-Our structured, smaller and supportive groups create safer, more positive social experiences, offering flexibility without the need for full exclusion.
+Social isolation is also a significant challenge for many children.
+Structured, smaller, supportive groups create safer, more positive social experiences, offering flexibility without the need for full exclusion.
 This approach allows children to stay connected to mainstream education, while we work alongside schools to deliver the tailored support needed for neurodivergent children to truly thrive.

-Our Education Hub will offer a three-tier approach.
+Our Education Hub will offer a two-tier approach.
 This will include:

-3. A dedicated provision for those who, despite best efforts, are unable to tolerate mainstream settings.
+2. A dedicated provision for those who, despite best efforts, are unable to tolerate mainstream settings.
+A smaller number of extended support places will be available in our therapeutic Nurture programme, to support children who may need to pause or leave mainstream education.

 By responding to need rather than labels, this approach opens up fairer, more accessible opportunities for children and families, while addressing a clear gap in local specialist and alternative education provision.